warrior-cultures-and-training

 Crosses and Christian Symbols

 After conversion, many Saxon warriors added crosses to their repertoire.
 The cross was not only a symbol of faith but also of protection, comparable to pre-Christian amulets.
 In graves from the 7th and 8th centuries, small crosses of gold foil have been found placed on the bodies, possibly representing tattoos or stitched patches.
-The Ruthwell Cross and the Anglo-Saxon crosses of northern England attest to the importance of such symbols, though not directly as tattoos.
+The Ruthwell Cross and the Bewcastle Cross of northern England attest to the importance of such symbols.
+A warrior might tattoo a cross on his forehead or chest, blending the old belief in protective marks with the new religion.
+The Lindisfarne Gospels (c.
+700 AD) show carpet pages with intricate cross motifs that could have been adapted for skin.

 Body Paint in Saxon Warfare and Rituals